• Free shipping on all orders

 Learn more »

-It can be alarming if your dog starts developing bald patches, especially if their skin is also scabby.
-When these signs occur together, it indicates that the skin is inflamed, and that a skin infection may also be present.
-You may also notice your dog scratching, licking, or chewing at themself.
+It can be alarming if your dog starts losing hair in patches and scabs.
+When these signs occur together, it indicates that the skin is inflamed and that a skin infection may also be present.
+You may also notice your dog scratching, licking, or chewing at their skin.

 divider 10